Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 which takes every Reeb chord to itself and takes a chain $\sigma$ in the based loop space to $\phi(\sigma)$, where $\phi$ is as in \eqref{eq:deflooptotree} and where we identify the critical points of $f_{1}$ with the corresponding Reeb chords connecting $\Lambda_{0}$ to $\Lambda_{1}$.

 \begin{thm} The map $\phi$ is a DG-algebra map and if $\Lambda^{+}$ is simply connected then $\phi$ is a quasi-isomorphism. \end{thm}

-\begin{proof} The fact that $\phi$ is a chain map follows from Theorem \ref{t:quantumflowtree}.
+\begin{proof} The fact that $\phi$ is a chain map follows from Lemma \ref{l:diskquantumtreecorr}.
 Filter the algebras by action of Reeb chords in the left hand side and actions of long Reeb chords in the right hand side.
-The map respects this filtration and gives an isomorphism on the $E_{2}$-pages by Theorem \ref{thm:Adams}.
-Since the sum actions of the Reeb chords at the negative end is bounded by that at the positive the spectral sequences converges.
+The map respects this filtration.
+The $E_{2}$-pages are obtained by acting by the differential on the chains on the based loop space only in the left hand side and on Morse chords only in the right hand side.
+The result is words of Reeb chords separated by homology classes in the based loop space and by homology classes in the (reduced) bar construction on the Morse coalgebra on the left and right hand sides, respectively.
+On these $E_{2}$-pages the map $\phi$ induces an isomorphism by Theorem \ref{thm:Adams}.
+Since the sum of actions of the Reeb chords at the negative end is bounded by that at the positive end, the spectral sequences converges.
 The theorem follows. \end{proof}

 \begin{rem} Note that the isomorphism in Theorem \ref{t:parallel=loops} is compatible with the stabilization of Remark \ref{r:dim4}.
 To see this we multiply the ambient contact manifold $Y$ with contact form $\alpha$ by $T^{\ast}\R^{N}$ and consider $\Lambda\times\R^{N}\subset Y\times T^{\ast}\R^{N}$ with contact form $\theta=(\alpha - y\cdot dx)$.
 The Reeb chord of $\Lambda\times\R^{N}$ then come in $\R^{N}$-families, one for each Reeb chord of $\Lambda$.
 Consider the contact form $e^{x^{2}}\theta$ and note that with respect to this contact form the Reeb chords of $\Lambda\times\R^{N}$ are in natural one to one correspondence with those of $\Lambda$ and there is a canonical isomorphism between $CE^{\ast}(\Lambda)$ and $CE^{\ast}(\Lambda\times\R^{N})$.
 In fact the disks in the differential are canonically identified.
 It follows in particular, that Theorem \ref{t:parallel=loops} holds also if $\dim(Q)\le 4$. \end{rem}